-I tried to resist these chocolate banana temptations, really I did.
-But after snapping a few photos, I grabbed a glass of milk and gingerly opened a cupcake.
+I tried to resist these chocolate banana cupcakes, really I did.
+But after snapping a few photos, I grabbed a glass of milk and gingerly opened one up.
 Still warm, it literally melted in my mouth.
 I was in heaven.
 I could have eaten another, and maybe several more.
 Enough said.

 They began as an adventure to use up bananas and ended up as a marvelous treat.
 We had too many bananas sitting on the counter and I’d already made banana bread, so I was on the hunt for a new way to use the extras.
 I wasn’t in the mood for a banana smoothie and I am partial to the combination of bananas and chocolate.
 Cupcakes seemed like the right path and I began searching for recipes for a basic batter that could incorporate both bananas and dark chocolate.

 As a general rule, any cake recipe will work for cupcakes, if you modify the baking time.
-I created this recipe (rather than adapting it from a cake recipe), but if you do a lot of cake baking, you’ll recognize the technique – creaming room temperature butter, slowly adding sugar and then beating in eggs before adding other ingredients.
-It yields a light and tender base perfect for cupcakes.
+I created this recipe (rather than adapting it from a cake recipe), but if you bake a lot of cakes, you’ll recognize the technique.
+First, you cream room temperature butter, slowly adding sugar.
+Then you beat in eggs.
+Next you add other ingredients.
+This technique yields a light and tender base perfect for cupcakes.

 - The butter and sour cream must be at room temperature in order to blend properly in this recipe.
 Take them out of the refrigerator and let them sit at room temperature for at least an hour.
 Do not try to use the microwave to hasten the softening process as it is difficult to control and melted butter or hot sour cream won’t work.
 Patience is the name of the game.
 You will be rewarded – I promise.